selimslab/selimslab.github.io/HOME/_essais/tech/natural-tech.md

 ---
-title: Nature vs tech 🍃
+title: Natural technology 🍃
-tags: tech
+tags: dev
 ---

 Tech blends into the reality as it matures